Manchu Wok

-Manchu Wok Inc. is a Canadian fast food restaurant chain that specializes in Chinese fusion cuisine.
-The brand operates 57 locations across eight Canadian provinces and 13 in the US.
-The chain operates in shopping malls, airports and some US military installations.
-It is owned by Canada-based MTY Food Group.
+Manchu Wok Inc. is a Canadian fast food restaurant chain specializing in Chinese-Canadian and American Chinese cuisine.
+Founded in Peterborough, Ontario, in 1980, the chain operates more than 80 locations, including more than 60 in Canada.
+Its restaurants operate in a variety of formats, including shopping malls and food courts, street-front locations, universities and airports.
+Manchu Wok has been owned by MTY Food Group since 2014.

-Despite the chain's name, the menu does not feature any dishes from traditional Manchurian cuisine and instead serves mostly American Chinese cuisine and Canadian Chinese cuisine.
+Despite the chain's name, its menu does not feature traditional Manchurian cuisine.
+It instead consists primarily of American Chinese cuisine and Canadian Chinese cuisine.

 History

-The first store was opened by Dr. Jack Lew and other Hong Kong immigrants in 1980 in Peterborough, Ontario, Canada.
+Manchu Wok was founded by Dr. Jack Lew in 1980, with its first restaurant opening in Peterborough, Ontario.
 Lew hired food service equipment consultant Alfred Grech, a Maltese immigrant, to design and help with the building of the first 33 stores.

-In 1992, Lew sold the company to Scott's Hospitality Inc. At the time of the sale, there were 113 Manchu Wok units in Canada and United States.
+By 1992, the chain had expanded substantially in Canada and the United States.
+That year, Manchu Wok was sold to Scott's Hospitality Inc. At the time of the sale, there were 113 Manchu Wok units in Canada and United States.
 Under new ownership, there were 237 Manchu Wok units in the United States, Canada and the United Kingdom by April 1992.

-By 1996, there were 245 Manchu Wok units when parent company Scott's Hospitality was acquired by Laidlaw Inc.
+By 1996, Manchu Wok had 245 locations.
+That year, its parent company, Scott's Hospitality, was acquired by Laidlaw Inc.

-In 2000, Laidlaw sold the company to a group of investors headed by Ken Fowler and Café de Coral.
+In 2000, Laidlaw sold Manchu Wok to a group of investors headed by Ken Fowler and Hong Kong-based Café de Coral.
 At the time of the sale in 2000, there were 74 locations in Canada, 119 locations in the United States and 2 in Poland, making it the largest Chinese restaurant chain in Canada and the second largest in North America.
-In December 2014 it was acquired by MTY Food Group.

-Business activity outside North America

-Although most of the company's business activity is located in North America, the company briefly had franchises in the United Kingdom and Poland in 1992 and 2000 respectively which have since closed.
-In 2003 and 2004, Manchu Wok expanded its operations to US military bases in Santa Rita, Guam; and Okinawa, Japan, respectively.
-It also has two locations serving the U.S. military on Camp Humphreys and Osan Air Base in Korea, There are also locations at Ramstein Air Base in Germany and U.S. Army Base, Grafenwohr, Germany.
-Recently, it opened another franchise in Dubai Hills Mall, Dubai.
+In December 2014, MTY Food Group acquired the assets of Manchu Wok, Wasabi Grill & Noodle and SenseAsian for $7.9 million.
+At the time the agreement was announced, the three brands operated 133 restaurants, including 114 franchised and 19 corporate-owned locations, primarily in Canada and the United States.

+International operations

+Manchu Wok has operated restaurants in several markets outside Canada and the continental United States.
+By 1992, the chain had expanded to the United Kingdom, and by 2000 it operated two restaurants in Poland.

+The chain later operated restaurants serving U.S. military communities overseas, including at Ramstein Air Base in Germany.
+The brand opened another franchise in Dubai Hills Mall, Dubai.